 The Importance of Regular Oral Cancer Screening

 Regular cancer screening is essential for early detection and successful treatment.
 Mouth cancer can be difficult to detect in its earliest stages, as the symptoms can be pretty subtle, so it is essential to get a professional evaluation regularly.
-Our dentist will examine your mouth, lips, tongue, and throat during the screening procedure.
+Our dentist in Fort Worth will examine your mouth, lips, tongue, and throat during the screening procedure.
 We will also feel the lymph nodes in your neck to check for signs of infection or swelling.
 If any abnormal tissues are detected during the oral exam, additional tests may be necessary.

 Warning Signs and Symptoms of Mouth Cancer

 Oral cancer patients may experience any of the following signs or symptoms in its advanced stages:

 - Sores or patches in the mouth that do not heal within two weeks